BartMassey/firewall-iptables/README.markdown

 My intended policy is this:

-* My firewall box should be able to send and receive any packets from anywhere.
-It is a trusted box.
+* My firewall/server box should be able to send and receive any packets from anywhere.
+It is a trusted host.
+It should be able to provide services on any port.

-* The trusted networks should be able to send packets anywhere they want.
+* Hosts on the trusted networks should be able to send packets anywhere they want.
 They should be able to receive packets from the Internet only from trusted sources and/or ports.
+They should not be able to provide services on any port unless specific exception is made.

-* The semi-trusted network should be able to send packets to the Internet, but not to any of the trusted networks.
-  It should be able to receive packets from the Internet only from trusted sources and/or ports.
+* Hosts on the semi-trusted network should be able to send packets to the Internet, but not to any of the trusted networks.
+They should be able to receive packets from the Internet only from trusted sources and/or ports.
+They should not be able to provide services on any port unless specific exception is made.

 ## Installation